nelsonjchen/milkdo-bot/README.md

 # Dialoh Bot

-A bot to help me converse with Ukrainian-speaking friends.
+Serverless [grammy.js](https://grammy.dev/) bot to help me converse with Ukrainian-speaking friends.

 Whitelisted to only respond to messages from a specific list of users.

+Runs on Cloudflare Workers to take advantage of their reliable and scalable infrastructure.

 ## Usage